mdozairq/algoverse/README.md

 > Built for creators, brands, and businesses ready to enter Web3.

 A comprehensive, decentralized NFT marketplace platform for event tickets, digital collectibles, and experiences, built on the Algorand blockchain.
 AlgoVerse provides white-label marketplace solutions that enable anyone to launch their own branded NFT marketplace without writing a single line of code.
-With our template-based system, atomic swaps, launchpad functionality, and complete ecosystem, you can go from idea to live marketplace in minutes.
+With our template-based system, atomic swaps, Dutch mint bulk pricing, launchpad functionality, and complete ecosystem, you can go from idea to live marketplace in minutes.

 ## 🚀 Why AlgoVerse?